viraj-khatavkar/hawkeye/README.md

 ## generateFullImagePath()

-This function returns the full image path for a particular hashed name with extension.
-It works as follows:
+This function returns the full image path for a particular file name (hashed) with extension.

-### Example 1
+### Example 1 (Resized image - It has dimesnions appended to the name)

 ```
     Hawkeye::generateFullImagePathFor('45c48cce2e2d7fbdea1afc51c7c6ad26_1200_200.jpg')